-— Technology has been relentless in disrupting companies, business models and jobs.
+Technology has been relentless in disrupting companies, business models and jobs.
 Although this is true for many industries, it has not been too apparent in the more conservative goods transportation industry.
-But even here, the arrival of hi-tech innovations is slowly changing the field, one delivery at a time.
+But things are changing.

 Tech on the Move